SparkliTwizzl/plurality-utilities/documentation/docs/__README__.md

 <div align="center">Part of the <a href="https://github.com/SparkliTwizzl/trioxichor">Trioxichor project</a>.</div>

 ---
+# About

+Petrichor is a command-line app with modules for various utilities.

 [Source code and releases](https://github.com/SparkliTwizzl/petrichor)

 Petrichor is licensed under the [Anti-Exploitation License Noncommercial Attribution v1.1 (AEL-NC-AT 1.1)](https://github.com/SparkliTwizzl/anti-exploitation-license).
 By using this project or its source material, you agree to abide by the terms of this license.

 ---

-# What is it?

-Petrichor is a command-line app with modules for various utilities.
+# I think i found a bug / I have an idea for the project

+Report bugs and make suggestions here: [GitHub issues board](https://github.com/SparkliTwizzl/plurality-utilities/issues)

+If there's a dead link in this documentation, please report it so it can be fixed.

+In order for developers to find bugs easier, please describe what you were doing in as much detail as you're able to (even better, write steps to reproduce the issue), say what you expected to happen, say what actually happened, and if you can, include the log file.

 ---